Mechanism Design with Limited Commitment: Introduction

-When the designer has commitment power, the revelation principle implies that, without loss of generality, we can restrict attention to mechanisms satisfying the following three properties: (i) $M=V$, (ii) $M=S$, and (iii) $\beta$ is ``invertible."
-By $\beta$ being ``invertible," we mean the designer learns the input message by observing the output message; in this case, the designer learns the agent's type report upon observing the output message.
-Moreover, the revelation principle implies we can restrict attention to equilibria in which the agent reports her type truthfully, which means the designer not only learns the agent's type report upon observing the output message, but also he learns the agent's true type.
+When the designer has commitment, the standard revelation principle implies that, without loss of generality, we can restrict attention to mechanisms satisfying three properties: (i) $M=\Types$, (ii) $|\messages|=|\signals|$, and (iii) $\varphi$ is such that by observing the output message, the designer learns the input message, in this case, the agent's type report.
+Moreover, the revelation principle implies we can restrict attention to equilibria in which the agent truthfully reports her type, which means the designer not only learns the agent's type report upon observing the output message but also learns the agent's true type.